YuliaProkopovych/finance-test-task/README.md

 # React Test Task

 Implemented:
-- any additional visual effects to highlight positive or negative changes in the prices
+- additional visual effects to highlight positive or negative changes in the prices
 - the possibility to specify interval time by user
+- the possibility to switch on/off tickers by user